 AmeriCorps members serve at both rural and urban Public Defender Offices throughout the state of Alaska.
 They work one-on-one with clients referred by attorneys, helping them to access resources, apply for benefits, enroll in substance use disorder treatment, and increase their financial literacy.
-These interventions have the long-term objective of decreasing recidivism and increasing clients’ day-to-day stability and ease of community re-integration.
+These interventions have the long-term objective of decreasing recidivism, decreasing incarceration rates, and increasing clients’ day-to-day stability and ease of community re-integration.

 Childcare assistance if eligible, Education award upon successful completion of service, Health coverage, Living allowance, Student loan forbearance, Training